 Since ancient man, ritual has been used as the safe container into which our entire being can enter to achieve healing, epiphany, social and spiritual connection.
-It has been used in the yoga tradition and traditions around the world to help us connect with and honor one another and to alert the body-mind that the soul would like to engage us.
+It has been used in the yoga tradition and traditions around the world to help us connect with our divine nature and higher intelligence, what the yogis would call, the one who sees.

 Whiskey Mystery Medicine Ceremony

-This is not a happy hour gathering.
-Ceremonial use of whiskey helps us achieve un-inhibited and profound connection to our Third Eye and our guides in the spiritual and collective conscious realms.
+Not a happy hour gathering, ceremonial use of whiskey helps us achieve un-inhibited and profound connection to our Third Eye and our guides in the spiritual and intangible realms.
 In this ceremony we honor the plants and their spirits used to create whiskey.
 For example, we honor corn for the spirit of sustenance, rye for the spirit of love, wheat for the spirit of abundance, and barley for the spirit of foundation.
-Then through intimate connection, both to one another and Spirit, we transmute our ‘shadow’ parts into our teachers, releasing the parts of ourselves that prevent us from stepping fully into our most joyful destiny.
+Then through intimate connection, both to one another and Spirit, we transmute our ‘shadow’ parts into our teachers, releasing the parts of ourselves that prevent us from seeing and experiencing with clarity.

-Whiskey as we know it in the West was originally distilled, primarily by women, at home for medicinal purposes and commonly used by medical professionals to treat everything from the flu to battlefield wounds.
+Historically whiskey was originally distilled, primarily by women, at home for medicinal purposes and commonly used by medical professionals to treat everything from the flu to battlefield wounds.
 That is, until its decline as ‘medicine’ during the US prohibition era.
-As a spiritual aid, alcohol is still used around the world in sacred cultures and by medicine people from the South African Sangoma healers who keep a maize beer on their altar, to the indigenous Peruvians who make an alcohol from the Macca root, even to Christians who honor Jesus’s sacrifice through dipping bread into wine.
+As a spiritual aid, alcohol is still used around the world in sacred cultures and by medicine people from the South African Sangoma healers who keep a maize beer on their altar, to the indigenous Peruvians who make an alcohol from the Macca root.

 *This ceremony is not recommended for those in recovery for substance addiction.
 Whiskey is optionally used in this ceremony.